stephenschab/cacophony-server/README.md

 * **DataParams**

-  In order for a successful POST request to this endpoint you must have an user name, email, and password.
+  In order to make a successful POST request to this endpoint you must have an user name, email, and password.

-  **Required**
+  **Required** <br />
-  `user_name: ['string']`
+  `user_name: 'string'` <br />
-  `email: ['string']`
+  `email: 'string'` <br />
-  `password: ['string']`
+  `password: 'string'`

 * **Success Response**

-  If you make a successful POSST the server will respond with a successful 200 and the user name and date created.
+  If you make a successful POST the server will respond with a successful 201 and the user name and date created.

   * **Code:** 201 CREATED <br />
     **Content:** `{ user_name: 'string', date: new Date() }`

 * **Error Response**

-  If you fail to make a successful request there are several messages you can receive.
+  If you fail to make a successful request there are several messages you may receive.

   * **Code:** 400 BAD REQUEST <br />
     **Content** `{ error: "Missing {field} in request body" }`